DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/container.md

 # Container

-@short: A control to attach HTML code or the DHTMLX widgets.
+@short: A control used to attach an HTML code.

 ![Container control](../../../../assets/editbar-basic-controls/container.png)